 Allison Lyzenga

-Deep ruby; Sweet aromas of tobacco, wet hay, ripe blackberries, blueberries, plums, cocoa, old leather; high alcohol — 2 days ago
+Deep ruby; Sweet aromas of tobacco, wet hay, ripe blackberries, blueberries, plums, cocoa, old leather; high alcohol — a month ago